Before travelling to Ireland, there are a number of things that you should know.

 Why are potatoes so popular in Ireland?

-Potatoes became embedded in Irish cuisine because they were easy to grow and high in calories. i.e. They made sense from an economic perspective, as the Ireland of old was very poor.
+The potato became embedded in Irish cuisine because it was easy to grow and high in calories.
+Growing potatoes also made sense from an economic perspective, as the Ireland of old was very poor.
 As a result, many traditional Irish recipes will include potatoes in some form or another.